-Portfolio Managers: Paul Kim, Chief Executive Officer of the Adviser; David Berns, Chief Investment Officer of the Adviser; Harley Bassman, Managing Partner & Convexity Maven of the Adviser, and Ken Miller, Portfolio Manager of the Adviser, serve as portfolio managers of the Fund.
-Mr. Kim, Mr. Berns, Mr. Bassman and Mr. Miller have each served the Fund as a portfolio manager since it commenced operations and are jointly and primarily responsible for the management of the Fund.
+Portfolio Managers: David Berns, Chief Investment Officer of the Adviser; Harley Bassman, Convexity Maven & Managing Partner of the Adviser; and Ken Miller, Portfolio Manager of the Adviser serve as portfolio managers of the Fund.
+Dr. Berns, Mr. Bassman and Mr. Miller have each served the Fund as a portfolio manager since it commenced operations in November 2023 and are jointly and primarily responsible for the management of the Fund.